josdejong/mathjs/docs/datatypes/matrices.md

 > **Tip:**
-> If you want to always get a scalar value, use scalar indices.
+> If you want to get a scalar value, use scalar indices.
->
 > If you want to preserve dimensions, use array, matrix or range indices.

 ## Getting and setting a value in a matrix